Introductory exercise on Using the ASReview Simulation Mode

 asreview makita template basic

-2. Run the generated jobs file by clicking on it for Windows, or by typing jobs.sh (Mac/OS) in the CLI.
+Run the generated jobs.bat file.
+You can start the file by typing its name in the console, or by clicking on it for Windows.
+For Mac OS, typing jobs.sh in the terminal will do the trick.
 This will start the simulation.

 After the simulations have been completed, explore the README.md file that has been created in your project folder.
 This file can be opened with a text editor and contains a navigation tree showing which output is stored where.